detzt/unity-utilities/README.md

 # Unity Utilities
 This is a collection of project agnostic utilities and extensions for Unity.

-## Serializable Types with Custom Editors
+## Serializable Types with Custom PropertyDrawers
 - `Couple`, `Triple`, `Map`, `MinMax`, and `OptionalValue`
 - `MinMaxSlider` attribute